JellyGreen/Public-Hubitat-Code/README.md

  *  Imortant Note
  *  Chat in HA community identifies a known trouble with the TRV rejecting attempts to write External Sensor Temperature when, as required by the Danfoss spec values are updated regularly.
  *  That problem is not an error in the driver but in the TRV firmware as far as I can tell.
- *  My successful 'work around' for this is to send write -80o as External Sensor Temperature first (turning the feature off) then pause for a few seconds and then send the actual External Sensor Temperature.
+ *  My  'work around' for this is to send write -80o as External Sensor Temperature first (turning the feature off) then pause for a few seconds and then send the actual External Sensor Temperature.
+I am not clear whether this was successful and I now operate my TRVs successfully without external sensors.
- *  This has been working for me with out any problem.
-Hopefully there will be a firmware upgrade that overcomes this issue for good by the time I implement OTA updating.
+ *  Although I had hoped to implement OTA firmware updating, I have not done this because I have been unable to find any firmware to update my eTRVs with.

+v2.6 Minor corrections in coding.